chipsalliance/firrtl-spec/spec.md

 ```

 Note that a module definition does *not* indicate that the module will be physically present in the final circuit.
-Refer to the description of the instance statement for details on how to instantiate a module ([@sec:instances]).
+Refer to the description of the instance statement for details on how to instantiate a module ([@sec:submodule-instances]).

 ### Public Modules